MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-ISO-27018.md

 hideEdit: true
 ---

-# Compliance offering: ISO/IEC 27018 Code of Practice for Protecting Personal Data in the Cloud
+# ISO/IEC 27018 Code of Practice for Protecting Personal Data in the Cloud

 ## ISO/IEC 27018 overview